techemstudios/wems_tech/ase/2018/winter/README.md

 * Sequence - the order in which instructions are given (to a computer)
 * Event - A trigger that a computer listens for/recognizes and causes it to do something
+    - example: in Hopscotch, all events start with the word "WHEN"; it begins the *rule*.
+Think of it as a "WHEN this..., THEN this happens..." sentence.
+    - Events are essential for computer engineers in general, because they tell a machine when exactly it should perform an action.
+For instance, when you touch the phone icon on your home screen, your phone then brings up the interface to make calls.
+    - Realworld example: When you raise your hand (a trigger) in class, then you are called on (action) by a teacher.
 * Loop - Code that repeats
 * Conditional - "IF (something is true), THEN (do an action)" statements
 * Code Block - A group of programming statements